Skip to content

 Evaluation criteria

-The following evaluation criteria are essential for the assessment: - Correctness and reliability of the statements - Structure and clarity of the presentation - Logic and coherence of the argumentation - Integration and networking of the content learnt - Quality and scope of the research - Selection and application of the acquired knowledge - Quality, applicability and innovative content of the results
+The following evaluation criteria are essential for the assessment: - Correctness and reliability of the statements - Structure and clarity of the presentation - Logic and coherence of the argumentation - Integration and networking of the content learnt - Selection and application of the acquired knowledge - Quality, applicability and innovative content of the results

 Required readings